huntdatacenter/docs/docs/administer-science/data/tape-backup/index.md

 ## Security features

 LTO tapes are an excellent choice for storing sensitive data.
 One key feature is the ability to encrypt data on-the-fly, providing a strong defence against unauthorised access.
 Additionally, LTO tapes can be configured in a WORM (Write Once, Read Many) format, which prevents data from being altered or deleted once written.
+Another security aspect LTO tape offers is ability to store your data offline in a secure location.
+This way even if system and data is compromised, your data stays safe, unaccessible from the internet.

 ## Tape archive vs tape backup